addresscloud/terraform-aws-tile-service/README.md

 ### Deployment Trigger

 The module supports the `api_deployment_trigger` for fine-grained control of API deployments.
+Where a deployment trigger isn't specified the module defaults to using a unique timestamp on each terraform run.
 See [examples/deployment-trigger](examples/deployment-trigger) for details.

 ### API Key Configuration